AlejandroRM-DEV/Leaflet.MarkerMotion/README.md

 - `path`: Array of `L.LatLng` points defining the path.
 - `speedInKmH`: Speed of the marker in kilometers per hour.
-- `options`: Optional Leaflet marker options.
+- `options`: Optional Leaflet marker options and MarkerMotion-specific options.

-#### options
+#### MarkerMotion-specific options

-- `rotation`: Updates the rotation angle of the marker based on its current position in the path and next point.
+- `rotation` (boolean): Updates the rotation angle of the marker based on its current position and next point in the path.
-- `autoplay`: Starts animation when its added.
+- `autoplay` (boolean): Starts animation automatically when added to the map.
-- `loop`
-- `...rest`: Marker options check official documentation.
+- `loop` (boolean): Restarts the animation from the beginning when it reaches the end of the path.

+All standard Leaflet marker options are also supported.

 ### Methods

 - `start()`: Starts or resumes the motion of the marker along the path.
 - `pause()`: Pauses the motion of the marker.
 - `reset()`: Stops the motion of the marker and resets it to the starting position.
-- `setSpeed()`: Sets the speed of the marker in kilometers per hour.
+- `setSpeed(speedInKmH)`: Sets the speed of the marker in kilometers per hour.
+- `setProgress(index)`: Sets the progress of the marker to a specific segment of the path.
 - `isReady()`: Checks if the marker is in the READY state.
 - `isMoving()`: Checks if the marker is currently MOVING.
 - `isPaused()`: Checks if the marker motion is PAUSED.